OxfordHCC/XRay-Sherlock/README.md

 ```

 The `analyseApp` function is what is executed for each android APK that is unpacked.
+The
+parameters of the function are fixed, and must be present in the implemented method.
+If
+Sherlock cannot find the 3 expected parameters `manifest`, `dexLines`, and `smali` in
+that exact spelling, capitalisation, and order, the script will not exectute.

+Sherlock is expecting a JSON object to be returned from this method.
+Thus, the results
+from any analysis of the `manifest`, `dexLines`, and `smali` parameters should be put
+into a JSON Object format.
+This is because Sherlock will then try to insert the results
+into the XRay database.

+## Parameters

+### `manifest`

+### `dexLines`

+### `smali`